sungsushi/msci/README.md

 **Measures** folder contains the various 1+1D path measures used in the project: angles, area and protrusion from the ordered list of node coordinates consitituting the path through a network.

-**Path Measures Analysis** code for the statistical analysis of path properties using the measures we developed.

-**Path Scaling Law Analysis** code for statistical analysis of path length scaling with number of nodes.
+**Analysis** contains the code that retrievs the .npy files from realisations, and then engages in the analysis. this is split into 2 scripts: **Path Measures Analysis** code for the statistical analysis of path properties using the measures we developed.
+And **Path Scaling Law Analysis** code for statistical analysis of path length scaling with number of nodes.
+These were originally Google Colab Notebooks that have been converted into .py files, and may contain artifacts from that conversion process.